A Step-by-Step Guide to Converting a C Corporation to an LLC

 So, which states disapprove of the conversion?

-Certain states that disapprove of the C corp to LLC conversion include New York, Pennsylvania, and Montana.
+Certain states that disapprove of the C Corp to LLC conversion include New York, Pennsylvania, and Montana.

 Interested in starting your Delaware company?